 The boxes sources have a low-tech test suite in the test subdirectory.
-Travis CI will execute it in order to make sure that a change did not break the program.
+Our continuous integration pipeline will execute it in order to make sure that a change did not break the program.

 Start the entire suite by running